Best Proportions For Interior Trim – Why You’re Confused

 Another beauty by Jessica Helgerson from her Insta showing a gorgeous tall wainscoting paneling.

-Just because the room keeps getting taller doesn’t mean that the moulding keeps getting bigger and bigger.
-It doesn’t.
-There might be more layers and more of it, but the moulding itself isn’t generally that much larger.
+Another thing I’ve noticed is that the room getting taller doesn’t mean that the moulding keeps getting bigger and bigger.
+I am speaking primarily of the crown.
+There might be more layers and a heftier profile, yet, the moulding itself doesn’t grow proportionately to the wall height.

 I read in several articles that to figure out the height of the baseboard, just make it 7% of the wall height.